Mohini Jain v. State of Karnataka: Responses from the respondents

 First respondent was the State of Karnataka.
 The second (the intervener) and the third respondent were the Karnataka Private Medical Colleges Association and the private medical college respectively.
 According to the third respondent, the private medical college, those students who were admitted under "Government seat quota" were meritorious and those who were admitted under the "Management quota" (other than "Government seat") were not meritorious; the classification was valid and hence, in such situation, the college-management had the right to charge more fee from non-meritorious students to meet the expenses in order to provide medical education to the students.

 According to the intervener, Karnataka Private Medical Colleges Association, the private medical colleges in the state of Karnataka received no financial aid either from the State or Central Government.
 The expenditure per student for 5-year MBBS course in private medical colleges was about 5 lakhs and forty percent of the seats were filled by the "Government Quota" under which students paid only Rs.
 2,000/- per year, therefore, students admitted under "Management quota" had to share the burden.
 Hence, the tuition fee was not excessive and there was no question of profit making by the private medical colleges in the State of Karnataka.

 Moreover, both the intervener and the third respondent mentioned that there were no provision either in the constitution of India or under any other law which prevented the charging of capitation fee.

 Issues before the Court

-In the lieu of above situation several crucial questions appeared before the court.
+In the above situation, several crucial questions appeared before the court.
 Now, the court had to answer the following major questions:

 a) Was there a 'right to education' guaranteed to the people of India under the Constitution?

 b) If the right is guaranteed to the people then, does applying capitation fee violate the guaranteed right to education?